tbondwilkinson/dom-parts/README.md

 ### Overview

 Processing instructions will allow caching nodes of interest during parsing.
 An imperative API will allow maintaining a live tree of nodes of interest in the DOM.
 The imperative API is a modification/addition to the original [DOM Parts proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md).
 For information on how this proopsal differs from the original DOM Parts proposal, [see this explainer](./dom_parts_differences.md).
+For information about the polyfill, [see this explainer](./polyfill.md).

 ### Processing Instructions